Hiking the Kuilau Ridge Trail on Kauaʻi

 Kuilau Ridge Trail

-Kuilau Ridge starts off very gradual which will continue for much of the hike.
+The incline on Kuilau Ridge starts off very gradual, which will remain nearly constant for much of the hike to Moalepe.

 Kuilau Ridge Trail